tlshaheen/api_docs/doc/blog_api.md

     * title - Title of the page, shows up as tab name, for example (optional, defaults to the name)
     * headline - Heading on the page (optional, defaults to the name)
     * excerpt - meta attribute for SEO - description (optional)
+    * external_id - the unique identifier for this resource in an external service (optional)

 ### Example